calummacc/nest-failover/README.md

-### @calumma/nest-failover — Multi‑provider failover for NestJS
+### @calumma/nest-failover — Multi‑provider failover for NestJS (v2)

 [![npm version](https://img.shields.io/npm/v/%40calumma%2Fnest-failover.svg)](https://www.npmjs.com/package/@calumma/nest-failover)
 [![npm downloads](https://img.shields.io/npm/dm/%40calumma%2Fnest-failover.svg)](https://www.npmjs.com/package/@calumma/nest-failover)
 [![license: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)
 [![GitHub](https://img.shields.io/badge/github-calummacc%2Fnest--failover-24292e?logo=github&logoColor=white)](https://github.com/calummacc/nest-failover)

-A tiny, generic NestJS module to orchestrate multiple providers for a single capability (send mail, upload files, send SMS, …).
+Small, generic NestJS module to orchestrate providers for one or more capabilities (mail, storage, SMS, …).
+In v2, providers can implement multiple operations with type‑safe inputs/outputs.
 Configure providers in priority order and the service will:

 - **Sequential fallback**: try providers one by one until one succeeds
 - **Parallel all**: run all in parallel and get each result
 - **Parallel any**: resolve on the first success (like Promise.any)
 - **Filter by provider**: run only the providers you specify
-- **Retry** per provider with optional delay
+- **Retry/backoff** per op and per provider.
+Strategies: `none`, `linear`, `exp`, `fullJitter`, `equalJitter`, `decorrelatedJitter`, `fibonacci`.
-- **Hooks** for success/failure and when all have failed
+- **Hooks/telemetry** on success/failure/all failed (with op/attempt/durationMs/provider)
 - **NestJS DI** friendly and fully typed at the call site

 Also referred to as `@calumma/nest-failover` conceptually.